Siteimprove/alfa/README.md

 # Alfa

-> Suite of open and standards-based tools for performing reliable accessibility conformance testing at scale
+> :wheelchair: Suite of open and standards-based tools for performing reliable accessibility conformance testing at scale

 Alfa is the result of distilling the best parts of our proprietary accessibility conformance testing engine and implementing them on top of the open [Accessibility Conformance Testing (ACT) Rules Format](https://www.w3.org/TR/act-rules-format/).
 In comparison to our proprietary engine, Alfa also brings several improvements that make it possible to implement and execute advanced rules without relying on Siteimprove infrastructure.